Amit10311/uha586/README.md

 Simulation Launch
 -----------

-Launching the simulation is quite simple.
 There are two simulation files with a visual-inertial sensor and without it.
 The following are commands to run the simulations.

 ```console
 $ roslaunch rotors_gazebo mav_with_berlin_waypoint_with_vi_sensor.launch